ctb/2023-equitable-efficient/docs/index.md

 ## Introduction

-We've all experienced bad meetings.
-These can be due to a lack of planning, disorganization, unclear objectives, weak moderation, difficult interpersonal dynamics, and a variety of other issues.

-For better or worse, meetings are one of the main mechanisms we use in our workplaces to share, plan, organize and move forward on initiatives.
-Meetings are a necessary part of collaborative work.

-**We can make them better!**
+Meetings are a common part of our work life and are essential for sharing information, planning, organizing, and progressing on projects.
+They are a necessary part of working together, but are often marred by preventable issues that negatively impact the success of the outcome and the experience of the participants.

+They can be better.

 The purpose of this toolkit is to support improved collaboration through efficient and equitable meetings.
 This toolkit was written to